 - Takes “Dad” job very seriously and it shows.

 - Has a peculiar fascination with golf.

-Tessa SussnerWoman of the year, every year since 2002
+Tessa SussnerWoman of the Year—15 years running

 Ben AlpertThe visual voice of a generation

 Been Jamin’ Alpert was designed to be a designer (or anything wildly creative and mildly dangerous).
 Ben is a Tao vs. Dada, fiber vs. cyber, creamy vs. chunky contradiction and juxtaposition of artistic styles.
 Good for us.
 Ben Alpert is a guy who loves design for its mash-up of art and reason, who loves being on a team (or in a band) for its camaraderie and loves cheese for its, cheese.
 He digs manipulating reality (and his voice) for all to see (and hear).
 From alt mags to hearing aids, from pulp creations to cyber sensations, Ben is a hybrid of artistry, humility and absurdity.
 Just how we like him.

 - Designer at SDCo since spring 2011.
 Has a DNA that plays well with others, attends successfully to the miniscule-ness of this biz and frequently blows our minds with stellar work.

 - Has driven across the country (USofA) for no apparent reason.